Letting agents act on behalf of landlords.

 What do letting agents do?

 There are various different types of letting agencies.
-Some just find tenants for properties (these are often known as accommodation agencies).
-Others manage properties on behalf of landlords and the tenants may never have any direct contact with the landlord.
-It is common for estate agents to have a lettings department.
+Some just find contract-holders for properties (these are often known as accommodation agencies).
+Others manage properties on behalf of landlords and the contract-holders may never have any direct contact with the landlord.

 Letting agencies often: